 Select Policies and from there select the policy you want to use.

-More on Microsoft KB.
+More information at Microsoft KB.